pogster/import-export-improvements/README.md

 * Handle multiple import files per import (bunches)
 * Flag/OK file or other mechanism to mark import ready-to-go

-> Finally and, in our case propably the most important feature: **NOT** restricted to one process (to utililize all CPU cores if possible/necessary) to make sure, that [Performance/Memory](#what-performance-memory-requirements-do-we-have) targets can be reached.
+> Finally and, in our case propably the most important feature is, **NOT** to restricted the import/export to one process (which prevents it from utililization of all CPU cores if possible/necessary) to make sure, that [performance/memory](#what-performance-memory-requirements-do-we-have) targets can be fulfilled.

 #### How should the functionality be integrated?

-The functionality should available by the
+The functionality should be available by the

 * CLI
 * Backend